Education

 Education Kits and Resources

-Yirra Yaakin’s Education Kits are developed by Yirra Yaakin Theatre Company’s Education Officer in consultation with Noongar Elders, local community and educators within Western Australia.
+Yirra Yaakin’s Education Kits are developed by Yirra Yaakin Theatre Company’s Education Manager in consultation with Noongar Elders, local community and educators within Western Australia.
 They are available free, as an additional resource, to teachers/lecturers who make a group student booking to the performance.

 The Education Kits are a useful reference for teachers, lecturers and students and contain social, cultural and historical details, production information such as interviews with members of the creative team and a variety of activities linked with learning areas and outcomes from the West Australian Curriculum Framework.